Ted Sarandos: Personal life

-Sarandos married Michelle Sarandos, his first wife, with whom he had two children, film producer Sarah Sarandos and film editor Anthony Sarandos.
+Sarandos married Michelle Sarandos, his first wife, with whom he had two children: film producer Sarah Sarandos and film editor Anthony Sarandos.
 In 2009, Sarandos married former United States Ambassador to the Bahamas (2009–2011) Nicole Avant, the daughter of former Motown chairman Clarence Avant.
 The couple live in the Hancock Park neighborhood of Los Angeles, after previously living in Avant's home town of Beverly Hills, California.
 In 2013, the couple purchased a beach house formerly owned by David Spade in Malibu, California.
-Sarandos has said he is Catholic.
+Sarandos is Catholic.

 Sarandos and his wife held a fundraiser for President Barack Obama's 2012 campaign in Southern California in 2009, and raised over $700,000 for the Democratic candidate.